 Every app and object within the app is governed by a set of permissions.
-Splunk's permissions work much like the *nix filesystem permissions: objects and apps can be set to read only or read and write for every role within Splunk.
+Permissions work much like the *nix filesystem permissions: objects and apps can be set to read only or read and write for every role within Splunk Enterprise.
 Use permissions to govern what users can see and interact with.
 For example, you can create a business stats view that is only available to your executive team and a set of views reporting application errors that are only available to your application development team.
 You can also specify which apps can be accessed by different teams in your organization.
-For example, you may have a business analytics app that is the only thing your executive team can see when they log into Splunk.
-Furthermore, since you can set read and write permissions, you can enable certain users to create new objects, or edit existing objects within an app while other users can only create new objects or edit objects within their user directory.
+For example, you may have a business analytics app that is the only thing your executive team can see when they log into Splunk Enterprise.
+Furthermore, because you can set read and write permissions, you can enable certain users to create new objects, or edit existing objects within an app while other users can only create new objects or edit objects within their user directory.

 Every user has their own user directory, so if they create a saved search, for example, it lives in their user directory.
 Users can promote objects from their users level to the app level -- but only if they have write permissions on the app.
-When a user shares an object by promoting it, Splunk actually moves the object on the filesystem from the user directory to the app directory.
+When a user shares an object by promoting it, the object moves on the file system from the user directory to the app directory.
 For example, if a member of the Ops team creates a saved search, it lives in their user directory unless they specifically share it with a given app.
 Then, it is available to all users who have read access within that app.

-You can set permissions through Splunk Manager or through the file system.
-Splunk recommends that you use Splunk Manager first, but if you need to make some tweaks, this page explains how to edit the metadata file in your app.
+You can set permissions through Settings, available from Splunk Web, or through the file system.
+Splunk recommends that you use Settings first, but if you need to make some tweaks, this page explains how to edit the metadata file in your app.